kelapure/consult/README.md

 ## Features

-- **Email Monitoring**: Scans Gmail for consultation opportunities from platforms like GLG, AlphaSights, Guidepoint
+- **Email Monitoring**: Scans Gmail for consultation opportunities from platforms like
 - **AI-Powered Evaluation**: Uses Claude to analyze fit based on your profile, skills, and preferences
 - **Automated Applications**: Fills and submits application forms via Computer Use (Gemini + Claude)
 - **Smart Decline Drafts**: Creates polite decline emails for low-fit opportunities